Inflation Slow-Roll Parameter Calculator

 JJ Ben-Joseph headshot JJ Ben-Joseph

 This calculator focuses on monomial inflationary potentials of the form V ( φ ) = λ φn.
-In plain language, that means the potential energy is proportional to a power of the field value.
+In plain language, that means the potential energy grows as a power of the inflaton field.
 By choosing the power n, a field value φ, and a number of e-folds N, you can estimate the first slow-roll parameter ε, the second slow-roll parameter η, the scalar spectral index ns, and the tensor-to-scalar ratio r.
-These are the quantities most often compared with cosmic microwave background observations.
+These are the quantities most often compared with cosmic microwave background observations because they capture both the shape of the primordial spectrum and the size of primordial gravitational-wave modes.

 In canonical single-field inflation the first slow-roll parameter is defined as ε = M2 2 ( V' V ) .
 It measures how steep the potential is relative to its height.
 Inflation requires ε1; once ε approaches unity, accelerated expansion ends.
 The second slow-roll parameter η tracks the curvature of the potential and helps determine how the primordial power spectrum tilts away from exact scale invariance.

 Observables such as the scalar spectral index ns 1 6 ε + 2 η and the tensor-to-scalar ratio r16ε are then obtained at leading order.
-Because modern observations constrain both ns and r, even a simple calculator like this one is useful for building intuition about which inflationary models remain plausible and which are under pressure from data.
+Because modern observations constrain both ns and r, even a simple calculator like this one is useful for building intuition about which inflationary potentials are favored and which combinations of n and φ are pushed into tension with data.

 Formula: ε = n^2 / (2 φ^2)